Last Updated: 18/07/2014

-The UAF has the duty of requesting, receiving, analyzing and forwarding to the competent criminal prosecution authorities any financial information that arise suspicions of money laundering activities.
+The UAF has the duty of requesting, receiving, analysing and forwarding to the competent criminal prosecution authorities any financial information that arouses suspicions of money laundering activities.
 It has no jurisdiction regarding the prevention and investigation of terrorism financing.
 The UAF can also provide information directly to the courts that are dealing with asset laundering cases.

-Article 3 of Act No. 19,913 imposes a duty for all covered subjects -including banks, stock exchanges, casinos, realtors, among many others businesses- to appoint an official or compliance officer responsible for relations with the Financial Analysis Unit.
-The role of compliance officer is to monitor the implementation of existing national rules on the issues of money laundering and terrorist financing.
+Article 3 of Act No. 19,913 imposes a duty for all covered subjects -- including banks, stock exchanges, casinos, realtors, among many others businesses -- to appoint an official or compliance officer responsible for relations with the Financial Intelligence Unit.
+The role of the compliance officer is to monitor the implementation of existing national rules on the issues of money laundering and terrorist financing.